emregokgedik/patikaTasks/Front-End Course/1.Beginner Level Front-End Course/4.JS/aBasicTodoList/README.md

 - The web page designed with HTML&CSS&JS and Bootstrap.
 - All the data stores in localStorage.
 So within this it's being possible to avoid loss of data entered before.

+---

+- Note: You need to change fontAwesome source before installation.

 <br /><br />

 <details>